 Consistent Warm Temperature is Best for Germination

 As I mentioned above, the ideal temperature for germinating cannabis seeds is 80-86 F (27-30 C).
 Seedling Heat Mats with a Controller allow you to create the ideal temperatures for germination.
 If you do not have a heat mat, then some growers will place their germinating seeds on top of an electronic device that runs warm such as a cable box.
+If you want to get a heat mat and controller, we have an Amazon discount code for This One.
+Use code Cocoheat during checkout.

 To ensure the best germination, it is important to keep the temperature consistent.
 Sudden changes in temperature can shock the sprout and delay growth.
 The biggest risk of this occurs when you transfer a sprout from one media to another.
 To avoid this and ensure the best germination, the water, containers, and germination media should all be pre-warmed before introducing the seed or sprout.